github-campus-advisors/Campus-Advisor-Training/Module 3/Module 3.2 Assignment.md

 - Click “Create assignment”

-For this assignment, create an individual assignment in GitHub Classroom that contains the following:
+To practice, create an individual assignment in GitHub Classroom that contains the following:
 - No assignment deadline
 - Starter code from a repository in your organization (Need help creating a repository?
 Watch our [Git and GitHub Basics video](https://www.youtube.com/watch?v=tswF0wpAbTo))
 - Private repository visibility